 Civil Rights Enforcement for Veterans under the Uniformed Services Employment and Reemployment Rights Act (USERRA): Helping an unlikely vulnerable class of citizens receive justice

-by Dwight C. Holton, U.S. Attorney for the District of Oregon
+by Dwight C. Holton, Former U.S. Attorney for the District of Oregon

 U.S. Attorneys can play a central role in bringing justice for veterans who have been deployed overseas in the armed services, only to return home to find their previous employers will not rehire them, or to find newly gained discrimination because of a physical or mental disability sustained as a result of their service.
 By participating in the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) enforcement program, which is led by the Department’s Employment Litigation Section of the Civil Rights Division, U.S. Attorneys are making a difference for veterans and sending a strong message to employers that veterans will be protected in their communities.